KyleTelfer/Physics_with_Perceptual_Containers/Physics_Concepts/5-Electromagnetism.md

   - \( \Phi_B \): Magnetic flux.

 #### Framework Interpretation
-In the framework, **electromagnetic induction** is reinterpreted as **energy redistribution** within a closed volume due to changes in the **magnetic field**.
-The induced EMF is a result of the **volume interaction** between the changing magnetic field and the closed volume.
+In the framework, **electromagnetic induction** is reinterpreted as **energy redistribution** within a closed container due to changes in the **magnetic field**.
+The induced EMF is a result of the **container interaction** between the changing magnetic field and the closed container.

-- **Electromagnetic Induction**: Represents the **energy redistribution** within a closed volume due to changes in the magnetic field.
-The induced EMF is a result of the energy transfer between the magnetic field and the closed volume.
+- **Electromagnetic Induction**: Represents the **energy redistribution** within a closed container due to changes in the magnetic field.
+The induced EMF is a result of the energy transfer between the magnetic field and the closed container.
-- **Faraday’s Law**: Describes the **energy interaction** between a changing magnetic field and a closed volume.
-The induced EMF is a result of the energy redistribution between the volumes.
+- **Faraday’s Law**: Describes the **energy interaction** between a changing magnetic field and a closed container.
+The induced EMF is a result of the energy redistribution between the containers.

 #### Mathematical Representation
 - **Faraday’s Law**: